dcramer/panelkit/README.md

 ### AlarmTile

-**NOT FINISHED**

-A basic alarm control, showing the current state of the alarm and allowing disarm, armed_home, and armed_away state changes.
+A basic alarm control, showing the current state of the alarm and allowing disarm, armed_home, armed_away, and armed_night state changes.

 `type`